Adrian1707/robot-simulator/README.md

     -   Rotates the robot 90 degrees to the right (clockwise) without changing its position.

 -   **`REPORT`**:
+    - When the robot is placed
         -  Announces the robot's current `X,Y` position and its facing direction `F` to standard output.
         -  Example output: `0,1,NORTH`
+    - When the robot is not placed
+        - Nothing is output to the user

 ### Input Scenarios